 The industrial area - Maylands - is at the edge of the town and includes the Buncefield Oil Terminal.

-Some of the National Trust woodland at Ashridge also falls within the constituency.
+Some of the National Trust woodland on the Ashridge Estate also falls within the constituency.